paul-macfarlane/journey/README.md

 ## Technology

-This is a static site.
+This all currently SSG, but could be updated to SSR if the need arose.
 The core pieces of technology used here are
 - [Astro](https://astro.build/)
 - [Tailwind](https://tailwindcss.com/)
 - A TINY bit of [TypeScript](https://www.typescriptlang.org/)